Open Cluster Messier 23

 Object Description

 The galactic star cluster Messier 23 was probably first sighted by Charles Messier in June 1764.
 Although Messier described it as a cluster 15 arc minutes in diameter with stars very close together, he added M 23 to his list of comet-like objects.
-John Herschel found around 100 stars from 9th to 13th magnitude in this group, which appear more or less evenly scattered with a slight concentration towards the center.
+John Herschel found around 100 stars from 9th to 13th magnitude in this group, which appear more or less evenly scattered with a slight concentration towards the centre.
 A number of stars are formed into curved arcs and chains, which suggest the shape of a Chinese temple to the imaginative observer or which look something like oriental calligraphy.

-According to the color-brightness diagram, the majority of stars appear to be reddish main sequence stars.
+According to the colour-brightness diagram, the majority of stars appear to be reddish main sequence stars.
 The brightest members are of type B9.
-Several G-type giant stars exist in the group - the brightest example in the main mass of the cluster can be found in the small elliptical formation of six stars in the center: it is the westernmost star of this flat ring.
-The star density in the center is estimated at around 31 stars per cubic parsec.
+Several G-type giant stars exist in the group - the brightest example in the main mass of the cluster can be found in the small elliptical formation of six stars in the centre: it is the westernmost star of this flat ring.
+The star density in the centre is estimated at around 31 stars per cubic parsec.
 M 23 is in front of an extensive dark cloud.
 The distance of the cluster is a little more than 2000 light years, the diameter about 15 light years.
 [4]

 Revised+Historic NGC/IC Version 22/9, © 2022 Dr. Wolfgang Steinicke [277]